Skip to Main Content

 Building on Study Smart in Week 6

 Week 6 offers an ideal opportunity to remind students about Study Smart.
-Enrolment will close around this time, so this is the last chance students have to join the course.
+Enrolment will close at the end of the year, so this is a great chance for students to join the course before it closes.
 Those concerned about not having time to complete it could be reminded that they can complete it at any time over the first year, though the earlier they do so, the more benefit they are likely to get.

 1. Students who have not yet completed the course could use some time this week to engage with it, and the benefits in doing so could be promoted.
 The course will remain open and students should be able to complete the course in approximately 9 hours.